 Key takeaways:

-You can avoid a penalty on excess contributions by withdrawing them before the tax deadline.
+You can avoid a penalty on excess contributions by withdrawing them before the tax filing deadline.

 A health savings account (HSA) can help you save when you pay for qualified medical expenses tax-free.
 And every dollar that you contribute to the account lowers the amount of income you pay taxes on for the year.

 If you have unused funds in an HSA at the end of the year, the money will carry over to the following year.
-There are no penalties for funds leftover in your account from previous years.
+There are no penalties for funds left over in your account from previous years.
 But, this is different from HSA excess contributions.
-Your funds carry over to the next year when you don’t use all the money you were allowed to contribute to your account, while excess contributions mean you have contributed more than the allowed amount for the year.
+While your funds carry over to the next year when you don’t use all the money you were allowed to contribute to your account, having excess contributions means you have contributed more than the allowed amount for the year.

 Each year, the IRS sets a limit on how much you can contribute to your HSA.
 An HSA excess contribution is any amount that you deposit in your account over the annual contribution limit.